EmHain8/QGIS-Cartography-ICCB/docs/part2-build-map.md

 - Map 3 - Climatic suitability for koalas (black 12pt)
 - Map 4 - Projected suitability change (SSP370), current to 2090 (black 12pt)
 - Map 5 - Priority areas for conservation (black 12pt)

+To do this for each one:

+> - Click on the 'Add Text' button in the `Toolbox` toolbar
+> - Draw a box either under or on the map as per the example
+> - Enter in the text
+> - Amend the font size and color as indicated
+> - Make the Horizontal Alignment 'Center'
+> - **Save your project**
+> - Repeat for each element requiring a title

+*Use the enter in the text to add in multi-line text - just like in a word document.
+Copy and paste the similar text elements to save time in styling*

 ## 9 Print your map and review it
 QGIS allows you to print out your map to a pdf, svg, image or hardcopy.
 Printing out the map allows you to review it to assess for quality.